isi23drop/vlusk/README.md

 # flask-orm
-> backend with flask and sqlite3.
+> Fullstack Flask dashboard for data visualization.
+DevOps ready for cloud.

+Featuring:
+- backend/frontend: flask
+- visualization: plotly
+- database integration: SQLAlchemy ORM
+    - sqlite3 for session cache
+    - postgres for dataframe storage
+- microservices architecture

 Since it's common for backends to connect to a database, the software infrastructure of these underlying systems can be deployed in a lightweight virtualized manner, using OCI containers.
 The orchestration tool ```docker-compose``` is compatible with Podman and k8s to deploy multiple containers, and even thinking about tools like Docker Swarm, you can adapt the YAML to run in a single host but to be scalable to run distributed.
 What makes it possible are components such as __Podman Service__ and the kubernetes distro __k3s__.

-This repository attempts to deploy a simple proof-of-concept backend adopting a test driven development approach, seemingly scaling from single host mocking with unit tests to multi-node integration tests if needed.
+The logical infrastructure of this project attempts to deploy a simple proof-of-concept backend adopting a test driven development approach, seemingly scaling from single host mocking with unit tests to multi-node integration tests if needed, be it on-premise or cloud.

 ### Running in Standalone mode